Level Up Industry Lesson: Game Designer

 Maybe you’re still trying to figure out if game design is the right path for you?
 In this Level Up Industry Lesson, we’ll be looking at:

 - Career Paths into Game Design

 Meet the Game Designer

 Think about the last game you played that was memorable for you.
 What about it appealed to you most?
 The levels?
 The story?
 The challenge?
-Gamers can and will notice when a game was designed with the players in mind, and when it wasn’t.
-Not only is the goal to create fun experiences, but game designers are always thinking on how to improve upon these aspects, even in their favorite games.
+Gamers will notice when a game was designed with the players in mind, and when it wasn’t.
+For Game Designers, not only is the goal to create fun experiences, but they are always thinking on how to improve upon these aspects, even in their favorite games.